i-zzya/PyBer_Analysis/README.md

 ## Overview of the analysis:

-For this project, we teamed up with Omar
+For this project, we teamed up with Omar to create a summary DataFrame of ride-sharing data and by the type of city (i.e urban, rural).
+We'll be making mulitple line graphs the help stakeholders at Pyber visualize how fares differ by each city type on a weekly basis.

 Results: